northross/tic-tac-toe-api/docs/game.md

 This `update` action expects a *PATCH* with changes to to an existing game, e.g.:

+Using an HTML form element this may look like:
 ```html
 <form>
   <input name="game[cell][index]" type="text" value="0">